 By the end of Week 5 we’ll be halfway through the term.
 By this stage students will be very well acquainted with each other and their teacher, and will already have a whole host of new skills under their belt.
 From articulation, to projection, controlling body language and impromptu speaking; by the middle of the term students will really be in the speech and drama groove!

-Our next blog post (in a fortnight) will cover all of the gold that students will learn in the second half of Term 1, 2021.
+Our next blog post covers all of the gold that students will learn in the second half of Term 1, 2021.